nii-yamagishilab/multi-speaker-tacotron/README.md

 ```
 Note the renaming of hyphens to underscores; this is necessary because “-” is an invalid character in Python.

-Next, download project data and models, from the dropbox folder here: https://www.dropbox.com/sh/rq4lebus0n8tmso/AACldbmKDPRN9YiXrRROjtTSa?dl=0
+Next, download project data and models, ~~from the dropbox folder here: https://www.dropbox.com/sh/rq4lebus0n8tmso/AACldbmKDPRN9YiXrRROjtTSa?dl=0~~  **The data has been moved to Zenodo.
+You can find it here:  https://zenodo.org/record/6349897#.YkKR-C8Rr0o**
  * Preprocessed VCTK data: in the `data` directory
  * VCTK Tacotron models: in the `tacotron-models` directory
  * VCTK Wavenet models: in the `wavenet-models` directory
- * Nancy model for parameter initialization: TBA

-Training from scratch using the VCTK data only is possible using the script `train_from_scratch.sh`; this does not require the Nancy pre-trained model.
+Training from scratch using the VCTK data only is possible using the script `train_from_scratch.sh`; this does not require the Nancy pre-trained model which due to licensing restrictions we are unable to share.

 To use our pre-trained WaveNet models, you will also need our WaveNet implementation which can be found here:
 https://github.com/nii-yamagishilab/project-CURRENNT-scripts